RunestoneInteractive/RunestoneServer/pip2/source/Installation/TextEditor.rst

 Save your program as ``firstprog.py``, in your 106 folder.
 You will notice that after you save the file, TextWrangler will color your code based on the Python syntax rules.
 That's because you saved it with the ``.py`` file extension, which tells the computer this file is a Python program.

 Syntax coloring is a very helpful feature, as it gives you visual feedback about your program and can help you track down syntax errors more easily.
-TextWrangler only knows that your file is a Python file after you save it with a ".py" suffix, or file extension.
+TextWrangler only knows that your file is a Python file after you save it with a ``.py`` suffix, also known as file extension.
+It's like the ``.txt`` file extension we've seen that means a file is a plain text file, except this ``.py`` extension means that this file is a Python program.

 .. image:: Figures/firstprogram_tw.png
       :width: 300px